-As described in "Using the OrbixSSL Configuration File" on page 33, the example server uses the configuration scope Finance.BankingSystem.
+As described in "Using the OrbixSSL Configuration File" on page 11, the example server uses the configuration scope Finance.BankingSystem.
 To specify that the server uses this scope, add the following code to server.cxx:

 '''

 #include <IT_SSL.h>

 ...

 int main (int argc, char argv[]) {

 try {

 // Call IT_SSL::init().

 // Initialize configuration scope.

 if (OrbixSSL.initScope(

 "Finance.BankingSystem") != IT_SSL_SUCCESS)

 return 1;

 }

 ...

 }

+OrbivSSL function JT act, initGauge () accordings a sustained of the second state of th

 '''

-The OrbixSSL function IT_SSL::initScope() associates a custom scope in the OrbixSSL configuration file with you program.
+The OrbixSSL function IT_SSL::initScope() associates a custom scope in the OrbixSSL configuration file with your program.